walterhiggins/WMPJS/book-outline.md

 * Adding new sounds is easier if we only need to change the data in the lookup table, not the code in the *onInput* function.
 * Changing code is error prone.
 Every time we have to change the *onInput* function because we want to support a new sound, we run the risk of introducing errors into the code.
 * There are many sounds in Minecraft, if we were to support each sound using a *switch* statement, we'd need to add a case for every sound.
 The switch statement would grow quite large.
 On the other hand, adding a single key-value pair to the lookup table is comparatively easier.
-Because it's data, would could expose the lookup table for use outside of this module and allow other modules or parts of the program to add and remove sounds.
-The *onInput()* function no longer needs to concern itself with what's in the lookup table meaning the function is shorter and more maintainable.
+Because it's data, we could expose the lookup table for use outside of this module and allow other modules or parts of the program to add and remove sounds.
+The *onInput()* function no longer needs to concern itself with what's in the lookup table, making the function shorter and more maintainable.

 ### Objects and References
 One thing to note about objects and variables is that when we assign a new variable to an existing object, we don't make a copy of the object.
-For example, in ScriptCraft, when you execute Javascript statements at the in-game or server prompt, there's a special variable available.
-The *self* variable refers to the player (or console operator) who is currently executing the statement.
+For example, in ScriptCraft, when you execute Javascript statements at the in-game or server prompt, there's a special variable: *self* which refers to the player (or console operator) who is currently executing the statement.
 If we assign a new variable to be the same as *self* then we are really only adding a new name for the same thing.
 We're not making a copy.
 So for example:

     /js var me = self;